pwrstudio/txtblock/whitepaper.md

 The Block is cryptographically bound and given a name that is directly coupled to the content so that changing a single letter will be clearly detectable.
 In this way it is made tamper-proof and resistant to censorship.

-We see this proposal as one small contribution to the Internet Renaissance.
+We see this proposal as one small contribution to the internet renaissance.

 ## Background

 What does it mean to publish, in a society where every thought, movement and moment is recorded and stored?
 Let's say that publishing is simply the act of making something public and drawing attention to it.
 And let's agree that the opposite of public is private.

 Public and private.
 In the past, these two spheres were clearly defined and separate.
-Today, they overlap and merge and melt together on a IKEA couch.
+Today, they overlap and merge and melt together on an IKEA couch.
 In the context of traditional publishing, the action of printing, binding and distributing a book was an unmistakable step from the private to the public sphere.
 The writer in her chamber working on the manuscript, bringing it to the publishing house and so on down the production line.
 In contrast, current info-tools work in a grey zone in-between, obfuscating where data ends up and how it is exploited.

 After the revelations of the last years it has become increasingly clear that the categories "private" and "public" need to be re-defined to give the user the choice of where on this private/public spectrum she is communicating.
 Is the message meant for one special person?
 Or for the all intelligent lifeforms?
-Should it expired after five minutes?
+Should it expire after five minutes?
 Or remain until the last bit of information is overtaken by entropy?

 We see the Block as existing on the extreme point of both the private/public and the temporary/permanent scale: a Block is public and permanent.
 An inscription in stone.
-The block is the book is the brick.
+The Block is the Book is the Brick.

 The humble aim of txtblock is to enable eternal identification of clearly defined immutable units of textual information.